What pay includes

 Non-cash payments

-You can give non-cash benefits to your employee.
+An employer can give non-cash benefits to an employee.
 These are referred to as benefits in kind.
-The value of these benefits is added to your employee's pay for tax purposes.
+The value of these benefits is added to the employee's pay for tax purposes.

-If you pay your employee's portion of their Pay Related Social Insurance (PRSI), this must be counted as additional pay.
-It will be taxed in the normal way.
+If the employer pays an employee's portion of Pay Related Social Insurance (PRSI), this must be counted as additional pay.
+The employer must deduct Income Tax, PRSI and USC on this additional payment.

-When paying your employees you should always calculate what tax, if any, is due.
-If you make a payment to your employee 'free of tax', you must tax the full amount you actually pay to the employee.
-You will find details of how to calculate the tax on this type of payment in the covering an employee's tax section.
+When paying an employee, the employer should always calculate what tax, if any, is due.
+If the employer provides a benefit 'free of tax', they may pay the tax due on behalf of the employee.
+The tax due is based on the value of the benefit to the employee.
+For further details on how to calculate the tax on this type of payment please see Payment of employee tax by the employer.

 Payments in advance or on account

-You can choose to pay your employee or a director in advance or on account.
+The employer can choose to pay an employee or a director in advance or on account.
 This includes pay credited to a bank account.
 This payment is taxed as normal pay in the week or month that it is paid.

 Payments when an employee is absent due to illness

-Your employee may receive Illness Benefit (IB), Partial Capacity Benefit or Occupational Injury Benefit.
-Revenue will collect any tax due on these payments by reducing the employee's tax credits and issuing an amended Revenue Payroll Number (RPN).
-They should not be taxed through the employee's wages.
-Further information on these are available in Taxation of social welfare benefits.
+The employee may receive Illness Benefit (IB), Partial Capacity Benefit or Occupational Injury Benefit.
+Revenue will collect any tax due on these payments by reducing the employee's tax credits and issuing an updated Revenue Payroll Notification (RPN).
+These social welfare payments should not be taxed through the employee's wages.
+Further information on these payments is available in Taxation of social welfare benefits.

 Next: Expenses and travel